Overview

 # Playbooks

-It is also possible to run a Playbook on the current customer by clicking on the "Run Playbook on customer" button in the top right-hand corner.
+It is also possible to run a Playbook on the current customer by clicking on the "Run Playbook on customer" button in the top right corner.

 # Settings